 According to the law of May 7, 2004 on experiments on the human person, the organizer (also called sponsor) of a clinical trial is obliged to take out "no fault" insurance.
 Any damage that the participants/participants suffer (directly or indirectly) as a result of the clinical trial is always compensated through this insurance, even if the liable doctor was not at fault.

-to free treatment with the drug under study, and usually to free medical examinations as part of the clinical trial;
+- on free treatment with the drug under investigation, and usually on free medical examinations in the context of the clinical trial;

-to a possible expense allowance evaluated by the ethics committees and compensating for expenses incurred and time spent participating in the trial.
-The expense allowance will not be determined according to the potential risk;
+- on a possible expense allowance that is evaluated by the ethics committees and compensates for expenses incurred and time spent participating in the trial.
+The expense allowance will not be determined according to potential risk;

-to all information necessary to give your consent before any procedure;
+- on all information necessary to give your consent prior to any procedure;

-to be informed immediately, even after the start of the trial, in the event that there are new data that may have an impact on the decision to participate;
+- to be informed immediately, even after the start of the trial, in case there is new data that may impact the decision to participate;

-to care administered in complete safety, respecting your beliefs;
+- on concerns administered in safety, respecting your beliefs;

-to confidential and anonymous treatment of your data;
+- on confidential and anonymous treatment of your information;

 As a participant/participant, you commit yourself:

-to comply with the protocol of the clinical trial and cooperate with the medical staff;
+- To comply with clinical trial protocol and cooperate with medical staff;

 The medical team at the research center plays an important role in supporting, following up and informing the participant.
 This role does not stop when the trial is over.